+%casscf

-%casscf ... nev_canonstep 0 # state-averaged orbitals and specific orbital energies 1 # canonical for each state 2 # state-averaged orbitals and orbital energies 3 # 1-step orbital relaxation # and canonical for each state (partially relaxed) end
+nev_canonstep \emptyset # state-averaged orbitals and specific orbital energies

+1 # canonical for each state

+2 # state-averaged orbitals and orbital energies

+3 # 1-step orbital relaxation

+and canonical for each state (partially relaxed)

+end

 The final orbitals of the state-averaged CASSCF diagonalize the state-averaged Fock operator.
 Large computational savings can be made if these orbitals are employed for all of the states. nev_canonstep 0 chooses Orbital energies as diagonal elements of the state-specific Fock operators.
 In previous version of ORCA, this has been the default-setting.
-This works best if the states are similar in nature.
+These options work best if the averaged states are similar in nature.